 Empirical analysis

 Our objective is to quantify the assortativeness of observed characteristics for each regime and compare the levels across regimes.
-We employ a matching maximum score estimator developed by Fox (2018), which is one of the most well-known methods for measuring matching assortativeness.
+We employ a matching maximum score estimator developed by Fox (2018), which is a well-known method for measuring matching assortativeness.
 We model mergers in each regime as a two-sided one-to-one transferable matching game in a single market.
-Let Nb and Ns be the sets of potential ﬁnite buyers and sellers respectively.
-Let b=1, ⋯,Nb be buyer ﬁrms and let s=1, ⋯,Ns be seller ﬁrms where ∙ is cardinality.
+Let Nb and Ns be the sets of potential ﬁnite buyers and sellers, respectively.
+Let b=1, ⋯,Nb be buyer ﬁrms and let s=1, ⋯,Ns be seller ﬁrms, where ∙ is cardinality.
 Let Nbm denote the set of ex-post matched buyers and Nbu denote that of ex-post unmatched buyers such that Nb=Nbm∪Nbu and Nbm∩Nbu=∅.
 For the seller side, deﬁne Nsu and Nsm as the set of ex-post matched and unmatched such that Ns=Nsm∪Nsu and Nsm∩Nsu=∅.
 Let Mm be the sets of all ex-post matched pairs b,s∈Nbm×Nsm.
-Let M denote the set of all ex-post matched pairs b,s∈M and unmatched pairs b,∅ and s ∅,s for all b∈Nbu and s∈Nsu where ∅ means a null agent generating unmatched payoﬀ.
+Let M denote the set of all ex-post matched pairs b,s∈M and unmatched pairs b,∅ and s ∅,s for all b∈Nbu and s∈Nsu, where ∅ is a null agent generating unmatched payoﬀ.

-Each ﬁrm can match at most one agent on the other side, so Nbm=Nsm.
-The matching joint production function is deﬁned as fb,s=Vbb,s+Vsb,s where Vb:M→R and Vs:M→R. The net matching values for buyer b and seller s are deﬁned as Vbb,s=fb,s-pb,s and Vsb,s=fb,s+pb,s, where pb,s∈R+ is the equilibrium merger price paid to seller ﬁrm s by buyer ﬁrm b and pbϕ=pϕs=0.
+Each ﬁrm can match at most one agent on the other side; thus, Nbm=Nsm.
+The matching joint production function is deﬁned as fb,s=Vbb,s+Vsb,s, where Vb:M→R and Vs:M→R. The net matching values for buyer b and seller s are deﬁned as Vbb,s=fb,s-pb,s and Vsb,s=fb,s+pb,s, where pb,s∈R+ is the equilibrium merger price paid to seller ﬁrm s by buyer ﬁrm b and pbϕ=pϕs=0.
 For scale normalization, we assume Vbb,ϕ and Vbϕ,s=0 for all b∈Nb and s∈Ns.
 Each buyer maximizes Vbb,sacross seller ﬁrms, whereas each seller maximizes Vsb,s across buyer ﬁrms.

 The stability conditions for buyer ﬁrm b∈Nb and seller ﬁrm s∈Ns are as follows: